-My name is Avi Rodriguez, I am the student engagement coordinator at the Palm Desert campus!
-I have been at CSUSB for over 10 years, supporting our students academically as an advisor and now as a part of the engagement office, serving our students and you, as well.
+My name is Avi Rodriguez, I have been at PDC for more than 12 years, supporting our students academically as an advisor and now as a part of the engagement office, serving our students and you, as well.

 Part of our mission is to give back to the community as well as be active participants of the PDC Pack.
 As faculty, we look to you for encouragement and support.
-Many of our students (77%) are first-generation and need guidance from you on how to "do college."
+Many of our students (82%) are first-generation and need guidance from you on how to "do college."
 Since students see you more often than the staff on campus it is important for you to encourage them to be active outside of the classroom.